Frequently Asked Questions

 Why didn’t I receive a scholarship?

-Although we cannot tell you exactly why you didn't get funded, the most common explanation is that we receive many more applications than we have dollars to fund and competition is tough, although funding structure and proportionality also plays into our decisions.
+Although we cannot tell you exactly why you didn't get funded, the most common explanation is that we receive many more applications than we have dollars and competition is tough, although funding structure and proportionality also plays into our decisions.
 Since we receive more undergraduate applications, we award more undergraduate students.
 Likewise, since we generally receive more applications from women, we generally fund more women.
 The best thing you can do is read the essay criteria and write the very best essay you can.
+Being active in your Native community and your willingness to give back to the Native community play a large part.
 Many students do not get awarded the first time they apply.
 If you do not get awarded this year we encourage you to reapply next year.

 Is there funding available from other Native organizations?